Japan's 'bonenkai' celebrations canceled due to coronavirus | DW | 15.12.2020

 For companies of every size, the parties are a long-standing tradition in the run-up to the New Year holidays.
 But 2020 is not a normal year, Nagasaku agrees.

-"For my company, the end-of-year party is a pretty major event and something that I think everyone looks forward to," said Nagasaku, who works for a well-known Japanese electronics firm.
+"For my company, the end-of-year party is a pretty major event and something that I think everyone looks forward to," says Nagasaku, who works for a well-known Japanese electronics firm.

 "It’s nice to be able to relax with people who I normally only know as colleagues and it probably helps build team spirit."